reshinto/Basic_technologies_revision/languageSpecific/java/java9/readme.md

   - If you compile code using such packages in Java 8 and try to use it with Java 9, you’ll get runtime error
 ## Modular structure design
 - small apps may have just 1 module
+- 9 tips
+  1. Token modularization
+      - package non-modular classes into jars and use automatic modules
+      - automatic jars can be read and depended upon by modules
+      - gateway to modular java
+  2. Piecemeal Modularization
+      - modularizing large code bases is a big undertaking
+        - use a piecemeal approach
+      - start with root packages, such as utility
+      - can be read by unnamed modules
+  3. use modularity for better design
+      - modularity helps detect hidden bad designs
+      - cyclic dependencies, lack of interfaces, and packages that try to do too much
+      - take the opportunity to refactor during modularization
+  4. Break Monoliths along Natural Fault Lines
+      - consider module boundaries in tiers
+      - front-end/back-end/persistence
+      - mobile, web, and desktop
+      - relational vs document vs graph databases
+  5. Keep Private Things Private
+      - modules are the next level of lexical scope
+      - hide classes that shouldn't be exposed
+      - identify the export package
+        - put public classes there
+      - leads to better APIs
+  6. OSGi Status Quo
+      - future of OSGi integration is not clear
+      - JPMS offers native modularity
+      - hold off JPMS until there is clarity with OSGi integration
+  7. Complement Microservices with JPMS
+      - introduce JPMS to your microservices architecture
+      - JPMS will provide better encapsulation and the next level of lexical scoping
+        - better code hygiene
+      - focus on larger services
+  8. Use the Tools to Deliver Software
+      - introduce the static analysis tools in your build process
+      - Jdeps, java -dry-run, jdeprscan
+      - used to produce metrics and quality software
+  9. All Things in Moderation
+      - don't over-modularize
+      - over-modularized code is worse than a monolith
+      - understand the dependencies in your package
 ### JPMS introduces the module path
 - it tells the compiler and runtime where to find the modules
 - directory hierarchy must match module/package hierarchy